abhishek-kumar-code/Redfish_Public/RedfishInteroperabilityProfiles.md

 | `Present` | The property is present in this resource. |
 | `LinkToResource` | The object contains a link to a resource with a Type equal to one of the schema names listed in Values.
 The Type is the unversioned schema name (e.g., `Thermal` or `Memory`).|

 Many of these Comparison types are simple arithmetic, boolean or string value comparisons.
 In addition, `Absent` and `Present` allow for comparisons concerning the existence or absence of a property.
-The `LinkToResource` comparison specifies that the object property contains an `odata.id` property to a resource whose schema name (Type) is listed in the `Values` array.
+The `LinkToResource` comparison specifies that the object property contains an `@odata.id` property to a resource whose schema name (Type) is listed in the `Values` array.

 ##### ReadRequirement